floatdrop/gulp-watch/README.md

  * __watch is not emmiting files at start__ - this is misguiding option, that pushes you to place watch before main tasks.
 It is better to give watch all globs and callback `function () { gulp.start('build'); }`.
  * __watch is now pass through stream__ - which means that streaming files into watch will not add them to gaze.
 It is very hard to maintain, because watch is not aware about `glob`, from which this files come from and can not re-create vinyl object properly without maintaining cache of the `base` properties of incoming files (yuck).
  * __array of tasks is not accepted as callback__ - this was not working anyway, but rationale behind it - requiring gulp and calling internal method start is bad.
 This feature will become more clear, when gulp 4.0.0 will be released with new task system.
-For now you can use `function () { gulp.start(['build']); }` workaround.
+Read «[Starting tasks on events](/docs/readme.md#starting-tasks-on-events)» for right way to do it.

 # License